marcodeltutto/CCInclusive/README.md

 ```

 A file called `histograms_TEM_MEC_trkrange_costheta_phi.root` will be generated for MEC && ESF+TEM and one called `histograms_MA_trkrange_costheta_phi.root` for Ma CCQE.
 This files contain the histograms to make the plots.
+Or you can avoid re-generating them and use the ones in this repository.

 ### How to calculate the simulated POT